Business Systems and Analytics

 This course focuses on the fundamental knowledge essential to managing, planning, scheduling and controlling projects in the information technology field with emphasis placed upon the understanding of the project environment, the phased approached to managing projects, critical path analysis, and the tools used to manage projects.
 The concepts and techniques covered are appropriate for all types of 254 projects, ranging from small to large, and from highly technological to administrative in nature.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 370.
 Electronic Commerce.
 1 Unit.

 This course provides an introduction to the concept and application of E-Business and E-Commerce from a business perspective.
 Topics include, infrastructure for E-Commerce, E-Commerce business models, and the use of E-Commerce in organizations for competitive advantage.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 382.
 Web Development.
 1 Unit.

 This is an applied course in the design and development of high quality web sites.
 Students will learn basic HTML, webpage development software, and graphic/photo editing software.
 An emphasis is placed on creating, managing and maintaining an entire web site.
 The goal of this course is to give the student the ability to integrate design principles and practical software skills in the web environment.
-Prerequisite: BSAN 250 or permission of instructor.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 383.
-Descr Analytics and Visualiz.
+Descriptive Analytics and Visualization.
 1 Unit.

 This course introduces the concept of Business Intelligence (BI).
 Students will learn how BI is used by organizations to make better business decisions, use fewer resources, and improve the bottom line.
 This course provides an overview of business intelligence topics as well as hands-on experiences.
 Topics include business analytics, data visualization, data mining, data warehousing and business performance management.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.